 Amoebas can be divided into two major groups: naked amoeboids (subclass: Gymnamoebae) and shelled amoeboids (subclass: Testacea).

 These Amoebas with soft, gel-like cell bodies, like Amoeba proteus, Pelomyxa, Thecamoeba, and Vampyrella, are all naked amoeboids.

-Some shelled Amoebas prepare their tests by collecting particles of sediment around them and glue these mineral particles together by slime ingredients secreted from the cells.
+Some shelled Amoebas prepare their tests by collecting particles of sediment around them and gluing these mineral particles together with slime ingredients secreted from the cells.
 These tests are called xenogenic tests.

 Where did the name “Amoeba” come from?

-Amoeba proteus gets its name through two Greek words; “amoibe” meaning change and “proteus” meaning Sea God.
+Amoeba proteus gets its name from two Greek words; “amoibe” meaning change, and “proteus” meaning Sea God.
 The Greek meaning describes this microbe as the Sea God Proteus that has a constantly changing shape.

 I heard that Amoebas can eat human brains.
 Is it true?

 Unfortunately, it is true.
 Although most amoebas are harmless to human beings, some rare species can be parasitic inside the human body.